ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 {PANEL: Snapshot Encryption}

-####Creating an encrypted snapshot
+####Creating an Encrypted Snapshot

 A [snapshot](../../../../client-api/operations/maintenance/backup/backup#snapshot) is an exact copy of the database files.
 If the database is encrypted, so would be its snapshot.
-If the database is **not** encrypted, the snapshot won't be either.
+If the database is **not** encrypted, the snapshot wouldn't be either.

 * If you want your snapshot to be encrypted, take the snapshot of an encrypted database.
 * Include the [client authentication procedure](../../../../client-api/operations/maintenance/backup/encrypted-backup#enable-secure-communication) in your code.